 The paper is organized as follows.
-Section 2 presents the model setup and the characteristics of the four markets which composes our economy: credit (subsection 2.1), labor (subsection 2.2), goods (subsection 2.3), and bank deposits (subsection 2.4); the evolution of agents' wealth is described in subsection 2.5, while the behavior of policy makers is discussed in subsection 2.6.
-Model dynamics are studied in section 3 in which we report the results of the simulation of the baseline model; we also provide some Monte Carlo experiments in order to analyze the interplay between financial and real factors, the characteristics of the business cycle and the behaviour of the system when an extended crisis happens.
+Section 2 presents the model setup and the characteristics of the four markets which composes our economy: credit (Subsection 2.1), labor (Subsection 2.2), goods (Subsection 2.3), and bank deposits (Subsection 2.4); the evolution of agents' wealth is described in Subsection 2.5, while the behavior of policy makers is discussed in Subsection 2.6.
+Model dynamics are studied in Section 3 in which we report the results of the simulation of the baseline model; we also provide some Monte Carlo experiments in order to analyze the interplay between financial and real factors, the characteristics of the business cycle and the behaviour of the system when an extended crisis happens.
 Then we provide a comparison of the baseline model with simulations performed in presence of unemployment benefits, highliting the potential positive effect of government intervention.
-In section 5 we provide some concluding remarks.
+In Section 5 we provide some concluding remarks.

-2 The model
+2 The Model

-We consider a macroeconomy composed of households (h = 1, 2, ..., H), firms (f = 1, 2, ..., F), banks (b = 1, 2, ..., B), a central bank, and the government, which interact over a time span t = 1, 2, ..., T in the following four markets: (i) credit market; (ii) labor market; (iii) goods market; (iv) deposit market.
+Starting from Riccetti et al. (2012), we consider a macroeconomy composed of households (h = 1, 2, ..., H), firms (f = 1, 2, ..., F), banks (b = 1, 2, ..., B), a central bank, and the government, which interact over a time span t = 1, 2, ..., T in the following four markets: (i) credit market; (ii) labor market; (iii) goods market; (iv) deposit market.